-Most tours to visit “Monkey Island Panama” refer to the area as a single island.
-In reality, today there is a series of small monkey islands that you’ll see in this tour (and others).
+Most “Monkey Island Panama” tour operators refer to the area as a single island.
+In reality, today there is a series of small monkey islands that you’ll see on this tour.
 While monkeys have always been indigenous in this area and were previously completely wild, the expansion of the Panama Canal in Gamboa forced the relocation of some monkey populations to a large island for their own protection.
-Habitat encroachment is a huge challenge in Panama and its neighbors and it’s nice to see the conservationists had a hand in keeping the monkey populations safe.
+Habitat encroachment is a huge challenge in Panama and its neighbors, and it’s nice to see the conservationists had a hand in keeping the monkey populations safe.

 However, having one large island with multiple different monkey populations didn’t work out well!
 More recently, the monkeys were separated and each species was placed on its own small island (now and then, the monkey groups have to be split further if there are challenges to the group dynamics from within).
 While the monkeys no longer fight with each other, the small islands don’t offers of the the same nutritive plant species that formed the core of the monkeys’ diets before the Canal expansion project began and the islands are separated from each other by predator-filled water.

 Of course, the monkeys are smart.
 As a result, these half-wild monkeys rely on passing fishermen and tour groups to supplement their diets with appropriate foods.
 We’ve heard rumors that some local fishermen share their own snacks – like Doritos and donuts – with the monkeys.